-2 After completing the rootability cleanup, you must determine which volumes need to be restored from backup.
+After recovering the VxVM configuration, you must determine which volumes need to be restored from backup.
 The volumes to be restored include those with all mirrors (all copies of the volume) residing on disks that have been reinstalled or removed.
-These volumes are invalid and must be removed, recreated, and restored from backup.
-If only some mirrors of a volume exist on reinstalled or removed disks, these mirrors must be removed.
+These volumes are invalid and must be removed. recreated, and restored from backup.
+If only some mirrors of a volume exist on reinitialized or removed disks, these mirrors must be removed.
 The mirrors can be re-added later.